microsoft/AI-Robot-Challenge-Lab/README.md

 * Delete the line containing `return None` below the above code.

 7. Go to the `BotCommandHandler` class.
-* Search for the `#Move Cube Command` comment and then uncomment the following line:
+* Search for the `#Move Cube Command` comment and then uncomment the following lines:

 ```python
     print(f'Moving {color} cube...')